iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today.md

 This is a personal opinion but in my experience, I noticed that when you just read about a new feature, you start to forget about it when it gets released and you won’t be picking it up.
 Thus, you might be writing outdated code and actually doing more work than you should.
 Being lazy can be a good trait for a developer, so write less code that does more.
 If you’ve experimented with it, chances are that you mastered it by the time it’s a fully evergreen browser feature.

 But I hear you, you will be doing some more work while learning these new features.
-You will have to write some support flags in your CSS, you might need to set up some extra packages in your postCSS config, but believe me, your future self will be grateful!
+You will have to write some support flags in your CSS, you might need to set up some extra packages in your PostCSS config, but believe me, your future self will be grateful!

 ## Where we are today